You don’t choose the trap life, the trap life chooses you. – Anonymous.

 Having a trap was significant but it wasn’t enough.

 Starvation, though the most prevalent, isn’t the only trial and tribulation ravaging off campus students.
-Power outages, water shortage and crime are other demerits of living in the bando.
+Power outages, water shortage and theft and are other demerits of living in the bando.

 But, regardless, God blessing all the trap niggaz (dab).